 Figure 1 shows the user interface of a Netropy WAN emulator from Apposite Technologies.
 The throughput graph on the bottom half displays the results of a series of tests.
-Figure 2 zooms in on the graphs.

 This test displays the effects of latency on application throughput.
 A 100MB file was transferred between the two Linux machines over different types of links with varying latencies from LAN to satellite.
 The bandwidth in these tests was set at 100Mbps.
 The table below summarizes the results.

 As expected, the transfer completed quickly over low latency links and took almost ten times longer over satellite link.
 If you’ve been involved with satellite communications, you’ve certainly seen a graph like this before.

 What has changed is that you can now run your own tests within minutes and specify the conditions and impairments under which you’d like to observe your applications perform.
 While general graphs published by vendors and academics are instructive, they don’t tell you how your applications will perform over your network.
 Now it’s easy to find out.

 For example, if you want to examine the effect of the bit error rate on performance, simply enter the values of interest to you and run the test again.
 The figure below shows a series of tests with bit error rates of 1×10-9, 1×10-8, 1×10-7, and 1×10-6.
 The results are summarized in the table and show that the same file transfer takes 25x longer to transfer over a link with an error rate of 1×10-6 compared to a nearly error-free link.